inneralien/SimShop/docs/install.rst

 Binary Distribution
 -------------------
-Binary versions of g are generated, with each release, for Windows and Mac OSX.
+Binary versions are generated, with each release, for Windows and Mac OSX.
 These provide a way of installing SimShop as standalone command line applications without having to understand Python packages.
 These also bundle a Python interpreter so there is no need to install a separate Python runtime